szheng3/rust_transfer_learning/README.md

 >Shuai Zheng, Yilun Wu, Yucheng Cao

 This project aims to build a Rust micro-server that image classification.
 The project is built with Rust, libtorch, and hugging-face pretrained models.
 The project is deployed on kubernetes.
-It utilizes advanced AI transfer learning algorithms to classify uploaded images into three categories: normal, violence with a gun, and porn.
+It utilizes advanced AI transfer learning algorithms to classify uploaded images into three categories: normal, violence with a gun, and NSFW.
 The model is trained in Python, while the server is built in Rust.

 ## Project Goals/Outcomes